Jesus’s Church Restored

 “I saw a pillar of light exactly over my head, above the brightness of the sun, which descended gradually until it fell upon me. … When the light rested upon me I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
 One of them spake unto me, calling me by name and said, pointing to the other—This is My beloved Son.
 Hear Him!”
 (Joseph Smith—History 1:16–17)

 God the Father and His Son, Jesus Christ, told Joseph not to join any of the existing churches.
 They said that through him, Jesus would eventually restore His original Church.
 Joseph Smith would become a prophet, just like biblical prophets of old.
-Over time, he was give the important priesthood authority that had been lost and with it the power to baptize, heal the sick, and call Apostles and other leaders.
+Over time, he was given the important priesthood authority that had been lost and with it the power to baptize, heal the sick, and call Apostles and other leaders.
 The restored Church was officially organized on April 6, 1830.

 The Book of Mormon’s role in the restoration of Jesus’s Church